Where are program fees listed?

 May I take my child to dinner?
 Or to a doctor appointment?
 Or to another school activity?

 Yes.
-This must be arranged with John Meany but it is the case that families have many activities, appointments, and conflicts and some inevitably clash with the summer institute schedule.
+This must be arranged with John Meany, It has always been the case that families have many activities, appointments, and conflicts and some inevitably clash with the summer institute schedules.
+It is not a problem to manage those conflicts.
 Staff are made available for any make-up work so that students do not miss anything when away from the program.

 May I visit my child or authorize a visit for a relative or family friend while my child is on campus?

 Yes.
-A parent may contact John Meany to arrange a time for a student to meet with family or friends (e.g., dinner with grandparents living in the area).
+A parent may contact John Meany to arrange a time for a student to meet with family or friends (e.g., dinner with grandparents visiting the area).